,

 Ideas often come in fragments, and MindNode helps turn them into clear, structured visuals.
 It helps you build mind maps and connect concepts without distraction.
 Flexible layouts and simple gestures allow ideas to expand naturally as they develop.

 The app supports seamless syncing across Apple devices, so notes stay accessible whether working on a phone, tablet or desktop.
-Features like visual tags and focus mode help break down complex topics into manageable parts.
-MindNode offers a free version for basic mind mapping, while the premium plan unlocks enhanced export options for deeper planner.
+Visual tags and focus mode help break down complex topics into manageable parts.
+MindNode offers a free version for basic mind mapping, while the premium plan unlocks enhanced export options for deeper planning.

 4. Hazel

 Noodlesoft’s Hazel is an automatic organizing tool to help you keep your files in order.
 You can control how Hazel organizes items on a granular level, giving you countless options for sorting everything.
-Once you set up your preferences, Hazel will enact them automatically, even sorting new downloads according to your system.
+Once you set up your preferences, Hazel will apply them automatically, even sorting new downloads based on your system.

 5. Grammarly

-Whether it’s on your Safari or Chrome browser or you download the app right to your Mac, Grammarly is one of the best proofreading apps out there.
-It will catch each and every error and make suggestions on how to improve your writing.
-You can get Grammarly for free or upgrade to Premium for $30 per month or $12 per month when billed annually.
+Whether it’s on your Safari or Chrome browser, or you download the app right to your Mac, Grammarly is one of the best proofreading apps out there.
+It will catch errors and suggest ways to improve your writing.
+You can get Grammarly for free or upgrade to Premium for $30 per month, or $12 per month when billed annually.

 6. Dropzone

-Learning and mastering keyboard shortcuts can help you save a lot of time.
+Learning and mastering keyboard shortcuts can help you save time.
 What’s even better is creating your own shortcuts, which is what Dropzone is all about.
-On top of that, Dropzone lets you file documents, copy items, shorten URLs and upload files just by dragging and dropping them.
+Dropzone also lets you file documents, copy items, shorten URLs and upload files just by dragging and dropping them.

 With Dropzone, you can upload to Google Drive, YouTube and more without opening their apps.
-You can get Dropzone for free, but there’s also a lifetime license available for $35.
+You can get Dropzone for free, and a lifetime Pro license is also available for $35.

 7. Notion